gxiaolab/REDITs/README.md

 - *parameter_estimates*: the maximum likelihood estimates of all regression terms
 - *converged*: 0 if maximum likelihood converged.
 1 if not.
 We found that statistical inference is generally robust to whether or not maximum likelihood converged.
 - *age.p.value*: p-value of the effect of age on editing
 - *sex.M.p.value and sex.unknown.p.value*: p-value of the effect of sex on editing.
-Note that the beta_binomial_regression function automatically converts categorical variables into dummy representations.
+Note that the REDIT_regression function automatically converts categorical variables into dummy representations.

 The actual names of the list elements will vary based on the colnames in the *covariates* parameter.